Mental Health Court

 The collaborative partnership coordinates the efforts of the Superior Court, the Department of Justice, the Office of the Public Defender, the Office of Probation and Parole, the Department of Correction and the Treatment Access Center (TASC).
 Each agency's participation is critical to the success of the program.

-Mental Health Court is a voluntary program for criminally involved individuals with serious mental illness.
-Defendants must have an Axis I Mental Disorder as defined by the DSM IV TR.
-The program accepts clients who have co-occurring diagnoses of mental health and substance abuse disorders where the mental health disorder is primary.
+Mental Health Court is a voluntary program for individuals involved in the criminal justice system and that have been diagnosed with a severe and persistent mental illness.
+The program may accept participants who have co-occurring diagnoses of mental health and substance abuse disorders if the mental health disorder is primary.

 Not eligible for the program are defendants charged with sex offenses, homicide, domestic violence, weapons offenses, or offenses involving serious bodily injury.